Give data about how much it contributes to the economy now

 Like you would expect, logistics and transport have been hit hard by the pandemic.
 Initially, the flow of goods took a big hit.
 With countries unsure about the next steps, logistics between nations dealing in trade was halted until the next steps could be planned.
 Logistics disruptions have in the months since the outbreak, had a big impact on the economy and job creation.

-There was a shortage of labour as truck drivers became unavailable and as per studies, over 50% on the country’s trucking fleet was stranded.
+There was a shortage of labor as truck drivers became unavailable and as per studies, over 50% on the country’s trucking fleet was stranded.
 Local transport also came to a temporary halt which affected local supplies in cities.
 While Railway transport tried to make up for the logistic demand, there was a big difference in the service of key sectors with doorstep pickup and drop is an issue.

 Remedying such unforeseen and unpredictable tasks was a daunting challenge.
 However, steps have been taken in this direction to ensure that the disruption does not have long-term crippling effects.
 Some of the steps taken were: